Graduate Department of

 Interdisciplinary Program in Neuroscience

 Students in the doctoral Program in Neuroscience receive broad training in the study of the brain and nervous system function.
-Areas of emphasis include sensory processes, neural plasticity and development, energy balance and metabolism, neuroendocrinology and behavior, and cellular/molecular neuroscience.
+Areas of emphasis include chemical senses, ingestive behavior, human neuroscience, animal models of cognition, molecular genetics, neurobiology of brain injury and disease, neuroendocrinology, social behavior, stress, and drug addiction.
 This interdisciplinary program provides a solid foundation with courses covering topics ranging from molecules to behavior.
 The Program places a heavy emphasis on laboratory research in a collegial and interactive atmosphere.
 Students may gain experience in the labs of Neuroscience faculty in Psychology, Biological Science, Mathematics, and the College of Medicine.
 Students work with faculty mentors in exceptionally well-equipped research facilities located in recently constructed buildings.
 An active colloquium series in neuroscience and special topic symposia/courses bring students into contact with world leaders in the field of neuroscience.
-In addition, students receive training in a variety of professional skills including public speaking, teaching and grant writing.
+In addition, students receive training in a variety of professional skills including public speaking, teaching, and grant writing.
 Neuroscience is a PhD program, but students may pursue a master's degree in one of the participating departments with the approval of the faculty supervisor and training committee.
-Detailed information about the Program in Neuroscience and research of the faculty may be found at http://www.neuro.fsu.edu.
+Detailed information about the Program in Neuroscience and research of the faculty may be found at https://neuro.fsu.edu/.

 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.